Landslide Susceptibility Modeling by Interpretable Neural Network: SNN training method: optimization

-The flow diagram of the superposable neural networks (SNN) training method is presented in Figure S1.
-The SNN is an additive model~\cite{adnet1,adnet2} with a unique architecture described by eq.~(\ref{eq:1}) and Fig. 1, and a unique training method explained here.
-Radial basis (Gaussian) activation functions are used, where each neuron is connected to one input only.
-The method consists of two main stages: feature-selection and knowledge distillation.
-A set of optimal composite features are identified in the feature selection stage, and multiple steps of knowledge distillation are used to create an SNN.
-The SNN inputs are composite features corresponding to a specific location, and the SNN output is the estimated landslide susceptibility ($S_t$) at that location.
-A validation of our approach using a toy model where we demonstrate the ability to extract boolean relationships from synthetic data is included in Supporting Information.
+The flow diagram of the superposable neural networks (SNN) training method is presented in Fig. \ref{fig:SNNdiagram}.
+The SNN is an additive model~\cite{adnet1,adnet2} with a unique architecture described by eq.~(\ref{eq:1}) and Fig. \ref{fig:DNNSNN}, and a unique training method explained here.

-The method can be summarized by the following steps: \begin{enumerate} \item Multivariate polynomial expansion: composite features are generated. \item Tournament ranking: an automated feature selection method we have designed for finding the features that are most relevant to the model. \item Multistage training (MST): a second-order deep learning technique for generating a high-performance teacher network. \item Fractional knowledge distillation: a technique we designed for separating the contribution of each feature to the final output. \item Parallel knowledge distillation: standard knowledge distillation individually applied to networks corresponding to each feature. \item Network superposition: merging single layer networks corresponding to each feature into one SNN. \end{enumerate} These steps are explained in detail below.
+The method can be summarized by the following steps: \begin{enumerate} \item Multivariate polynomial expansion: composite features are generated. \item Tournament ranking: an automated feature selection method we have designed for finding the features that are most relevant to the model. \item Multistage training (MST): a second-order deep learning technique for generating a high-performance teacher network. \item Fractional knowledge distillation: a technique we designed for separating the contribution of each feature to the final output. \item Parallel knowledge distillation: standard knowledge distillation individually applied to networks corresponding to each feature. \item Network superposition: merging single layer networks corresponding to each feature into one SNN. \end{enumerate} The two stages of knowledge distillation are key in facilitating the optimization of the highly constrained SNN architecture in a way that maximizes accuracy while minimizing the number of neurons for optimal model simplicity.
+The multi stage training (MST) DNN used as the teacher model due to its high performance and regularization properties, was tuned to minimize the difference between training and testing accuracy to guide the SNN model into a regularized solution that avoids over-fitting.
+The steps are further explained in detail below.